bradyrx/dotfiles/README.md

 3. Install miniconda or anaconda.

-4. For a new conda environment, run `conda env -f conda/environment-analysis.yml` which will install mostly everything you need.
+4. For a new conda environment, run `conda env update -f conda/environment-analysis.yml` which will install mostly everything you need.

 5. Add the following to `~/.ssh/config` on your laptop (you might have to make `~/.ssh/config` and `~/.ssh/connections`):